villevli/villevli.github.io/README.md

 What I worked on:

 ### Collaboration
+- Worked in a team of 15 people using agile software development practises and git as version control software
-- Authored a "getting started" guide for developers, process guidelines and coding conventions document
+- Authored a "getting started" guide for developers, development process guidelines and coding conventions document
-- Created technical design documents for various systems
+- Created technical design documents for various features (Confluence)
 - Did code reviews and mentored a junior to improve code quality and avoid bugs
 - Worked as the technical "consultant" in the team.
 Helped to solve issues and giving guidance about the project, Unity and C#

 ### Features
-- Making your character walk smoothly on a floating origin tile based world map (Mapbox SDK) based on GPS location
+- Making a player character walk smoothly on a floating origin tile based world map (Mapbox SDK) based on GPS location
 - Character customizer.
 Clothes/wearables are defined using prefabs and scriptable objects and can be loaded from assetbundles
 - Social login using Firebase Auth, Sign in with Google, Apple and Facebook
 - UI stack system that supports loading canvases via additively loaded scenes when needed